Guide to Indian Pulses

 A guide to Indian pulses

-From hummus to the quintessential English breakfast dish of baked beans, pulses can be found across the world.
-For Indians, especially vegetarians, it is hard to imagine a meal without at least one dish made from pulses.
-Pulses are an integral part of Indian cuisine in curries, dumplings, snacks, and even sweets.
+From creamy hummus to the classic English breakfast side of baked beans, pulses are a global culinary staple.
+But for Indians, especially vegetarians, a meal without a pulse-based dish is nearly unimaginable.
+Pulses play a vital role in Indian cuisine, appearing in curries, dumplings, snacks, and even desserts.

 What are pulses?